A journaling interface for vulpea that integrates seamlessly with vulpea-ui sidebar.

 Shows the current journal date and navigation buttons:

-Clicking Prev/Next navigates by one day (creating the entry if needed).
+Clicking Prev/Next navigates by one calendar day (creating the entry if needed).
 Clicking Today jumps to today’s journal.

 Interactive month calendar: